-With video messaging for HR, you can create an internal knowledge base to answer the most frequently asked employee questions.
+With video messaging for HR, you can create an internal knowledge base or an employee portal to answer the most frequently asked employee questions.
 This simplifies documentation and enables better knowledge-sharing.

 You can create videos to document every standard operating procedure or step-by-step guide, giving employees quick answers to queries and concerns.
 So, instead of just telling them how to perform a task, you can visually guide them how to do it flawlessly.